UTSAVS26/cognicore-ai/docs/source/how_to/create_a_custom_tool.rst

 Create a Custom Tool
 ========================

 The true power of an agent comes from the tools it can use.
-CogniCore is designed to make adding new tools as simple as possible.
+CogniCoreAi is designed to make adding new tools as simple as possible.
 This guide will show you how to create a custom tool to get the current date and time.

 The Core Concept
 ----------------

-Any custom tool is a Python class that inherits from ``cognicore.Tool`` and correctly implements three things:
+Any custom tool is a Python class that inherits from ``cognicoreai.Tool`` and correctly implements three things:

 1. A ``name`` property: A unique, single-word identifier for the tool.
 2. A ``description`` property: A clear, natural language explanation of what the tool does.
 The LLM uses this to decide when to use the tool.